ReactiveSets/toubkal/README.md

 subscribe to third-party dataflows.

-End-users may use these services to backup their own data either on owned servers or using third-party XS Data Providers.
+End-users may use these services to backup their own data either on owned servers or using third-party Toubkal Data Providers.

-End-Users control access to their own data through XS Authorization reactive dataflows providing additional business opportunities for **XS Authorization Management Providers** helping end-users manage authorizations for all their data accross all their XS Applications.
+End-Users control access to their own data through Toubkal Authorization dataflows providing additional business opportunities for **Toubkal Authorization Management Providers** helping end-users manage authorizations for all their data accross all their Toubkal Applications.

-Monetization of dataflows and applications can be controlled through XS reactive authorizations by **XS Monetization Providers**.
+Monetization of dataflows and applications can be controlled through Toubkal reactive authorizations by **Toubkal Monetization Providers**.

-Disruptive new business opportunities arrising from **XS Realtime Data Portability** will prove much stronger than the current closed, data-within-application model, resulting in more data and more services available to more users and businesses.
+Disruptive new business opportunities arrising from **Toubkal Realtime Data Portability** will prove much stronger than the current closed, data-within-application model, resulting in more data and more services available to more users and businesses.

 ### Ecosystem

-XS backend runs on **Node.js** providing a scalable database, web server, validation, and authorizations.
+Toubkal backend runs on **Node.js** providing a scalable database, web server, validation, and authorizations.

-On the frontend, XS provides reactive controlers and views driven by reactive dataflows.
+On the frontend, Toubkal provides reactive controlers and views driven by reactive dataflows.

-XS can optionally be coupled with any other framework but we recommend using reactive libraries such as **AngularJS**, **Ember**, **Bacon.js**, **React**, which model is closer to XS.
+Toubkal can optionally be coupled with any other framework but we recommend using reactive libraries such as **AngularJS**, **Ember**, **Bacon.js**, **React**, which model is closer to XS.

 For responsive layouts, we recommand **Bootstrap** that we use it for our reactive Carousel and Photo Albums.

-For DOM manipulation one can use any library, or none at all, as XS core has no dependencies.
+For DOM manipulation one can use any library, or none at all, as Toubkal core has no dependencies.

-XS can either be used to gradually improve existing applications on the back-end or front-end, or as a full-stack framework.
+Toubkal can either be used to gradually improve existing applications on the back-end or front-end, or as a full-stack framework.

 #### Integrated database and model

-XS features a chardable document database with joins, aggregates, filters and transactions with eventual consistency allowing both normalized and denormalized schemes.
+Toubkal features a chardable document database with joins, aggregates, filters and transactions with eventual consistency allowing both normalized and denormalized schemes.